Marvelous Microcaps

 Before you invest in the Perritt MicroCap Opportunities Fund or Perritt Ultra MicroCap Fund, please refer to the prospectus for important information about the investment company, including investment objectives, risks, charges, and expenses.
 You may also obtain a hard copy of the prospectus by calling 800-331-8936.
 The prospectus should be read carefully before you invest.

 Mutual fund investing involves risk.
 Principal loss is possible.
 The Funds invest in smaller companies, which involve additional risks, such as limited liquidity and greater volatility.
 The Funds invest in microcap companies which tend to perform poorly during times of economic stress.
-The Ultra MicroCap Fund may invest in early-stage companies which tend to be more volatile and somewhat more speculative than investments in more established companies.
+The Ultra MicroCap Fund may invest in early-stage companies which tend to be more volatile and more speculative than investments in more established companies.

 Past Performance does not guarantee future results.